Bedrock-OSS/bedrock-wiki/docs/entities/entities-intro.md

 Component groups and events are the primary tools that vanilla entities use to create custom and adaptable behavior.
 For a specific example, look at the zombie.

-The zombie is programmed to turn into a `drowned` if it spends too long in the water.
+The zombie is programmed to turn into a `drowned` if it spends too long under the water.
 Look at the component groups and events, and see if you can work out how this is done!